CIIS supports investigators and projects with rigorous methods to evaluate safety net interventions. Some of our current projects include:

 Recent clinical practice guidelines1,2 have expanded indications for non-alcoholic fatty liver disease (NAFLD) risk stratification and evaluation to include obesity, prediabetes, and type 2 diabetes.
 These are conditions common in safety-net primary care clinics and highly prevalent in endocrinology clinics.
 Safety-net clinician knowledge and perspectives on screening for NAFLD are unclear.
 We are conducting a sequential explanatory mixed-methods study to explore the implementation context in anticipation of an initiative to test an electronic health record (EHR) tool to increase NAFLD screening in primary care and endocrinology clinics.

-Improving Evidence-based Care of Smokers Through Patient Engagement with the Electronic Health Record
+Clarifying Lung Cancer Screening Eligibility Through Patient Engagement with the Electronic Health Record